-When it comes to aging gracefully, few vehicles have managed to do it quite as well as the Toyota 4Runner.
+When it comes to aging gracefully, few vehicles have managed to do it quite as well as the new Toyota 4Runner Limited.
 While other SUVs have shifted towards being more on-road focused means of transportation that can handle trips to the local supermarket, the venerable 4Runner is an old school throwback that can still deliver the goods when going on an expedition that involves muddy trails, rock crawling, and going far beyond the reaches of suburbia.
 With the big utility still being a very popular model in terms of sales, the Japanese auto giant has not only unleashed some welcome tech updates for 2020, but also a new special edition to help solidify the 4Runner’s fun loving yet value focused mission in life.

 Dubbed the Venture Edition, Toyota claims that this new variant is designed to help bring more utility and substance to the 4Runner to help it appeal with explorers of all skill levels.
 The exterior styling retains its core albeit aging identity, but Venture Edition models bring some key additions to the overall recipe.
 A highlight for us is the standard Yakima Megawarrior roof rack.
 Featuring sturdy crossbars for extra support, the Megawarrior rack is made of heavy duty steel, and is designed to offer more rooftop storage for owners.
 With a 52-inch long tray that is also 48-inches wide, look for this beefy rack to be able to easily swallow and hold a wide array of gear.
 Other exterior tweaks include 17-inch Gunmetal Grey TRD wheels and black accents for the outside mirrors, door handles, badging, and even the roof mounted rear spoiler.
 Toyota chose to showcase a beautiful red hue in the 4Runner they brought to the Texas State Fair, but look for the package to shine just as well with other colors including blue and grey.